medic26fa/ForCooperNetties/content/en/docs/tutorials/kubernetes-basics/deploy-a-pod/deploy-your-first-pod.md

 ### View the Pod's Log

-Next, let's try viewing the pod's log to see what it did:
+The `kubectl logs` command print the logs for a container in a pod or specified resource.
+If the pod has only one container, the container name is optional.
+Try viewing the pod's log to see what it did:

 ```shell
 kubectl logs hello